animeshbarole/Nucleusteq-Trainning-/capstoneProject1/readme.md

 ## Features ##

--RESTful API : Built End Points for Creating and Posting questions -Database Integration : Seamless integration with database .
+- RESTful API : Built End Points for Creating and Posting questions
+- Database Integration : Seamless integration with database .
--Exceptional Handling : Robust error handling .
+- Exceptional Handling : Robust error handling .

 ## Prerequisites ##

-*Java 11 or higher
+* Java 11 or higher
-*Maven 3.6.0 or higher
+* Maven 3.6.0 or higher
-*A running instance of MySQL (or any other supported database)
+* A running instance of MySQL (or any other supported database)

 ## Installation ##